Dr. Aimee PaikAdvisor

 Some ways you can tackle the issue include:

-If natural medicines are your preference, there are a number of supplements that may support healthy erections, especially if your ED has a physical cause.
+If natural medicines are your preference, there are a number of supplements that may help to support healthy erections, especially if your ED has a physical cause.
 In all cases, however, more research is needed to prove their safety and effectiveness and they should be taken under the guidance of a health professional.

 Australian law prevents us from talking about certain medications for ED until you’ve spoken to a doctor, so our lips are sealed.